Shelly1986/portfolio/simplegui.md

 ## Step 3 - Creating a layout window

-  As you saw above, the final output is a window with a number of different widgets/elements.
+  As you saw in the final picture of the app, the final output is a window with a number of different widgets/elements.
 Let us now design the layout of our window.
 The layout of the window is defined as a Python list and inside the master list, we have several other lists.
-Each list inside the master list is one row of the window.
+Each list inside the master list is one row inside the window.
 See the annotated diagram below to understand this better:

   <center><img src="annotatedcake.PNG"></center>

   As you can see in the annotated picture above, inside the main master window, we have different elements placed in different rows.
 Row 1 has the label 'Theme Cake order Form', row 2 has the label 'Your Name' and an input box next to it and so on and so forth.
-The same structure described here can be employed in our coding style for the design of layout window which means create one master list and then create several lists for each row and simply place elements in appropriate lists.
+The same structure described here can be employed in our coding style for the design of layout window.
+We will create one master list and then we will create several lists inside for each row and simply place elements in appropriate lists.
 Let us see how do we do that in Python:

   ```{Python}
 layout = [